rwperrott/rwperrott-transient-lifecycle/README.md

 # transient-plugin-lifecycle
 A Maven lifecycle plugin, like "jar" but with with no "package", "deploy", or "release" phase.

-Create it for transients tests, and for speculative creation of transient release modules for multi-release jars, where I don't want anything installed, thus the "transient" name.
+It was created for transient test projects, and for speculative creation of transient release modules for multi-release jars, where I don't want anything installed in the local repo, or a remote one, thus the "transient" name.

 Use like this: